Geometric Visualizations of Single and Entangled Qubits

-Comparing these states with the full set of maximally mixed states derived in Appendix \ref{entangled}, we see that the sign and angle needed to uniquely determine these states are given by $\text{\text{sgn} } (s=\pm{\frac{1}{2}})$ and $\xi=\theta_1\mp\theta_2$.
-With the angles restricted to a $2\pi$ range there will be infinitely many combination of $\theta_1$ and $\theta_2$ that map to the same maximally mixed state.
-Geometrically the locus of all statepoints on either the outer or inner surface of the torroid ($\ket{\chi_+}$ or $\ket{\chi_-}$ states) corresponding at a single state with fixed $\xi=\theta_1\mp\theta_2$ value is a torus knot -- a closed loop as shown in Fig. \ref{figToroid}(b) that winds once around each torus angle.
+Comparing these states with the full set of maximally entangled states in Eq.~\ref{eq:chis}, we see that the sign and angle needed to uniquely determine these states are given by $\text{\text{sgn} } (s=\pm{{1}/{2}})$ and $\xi=\theta_1\mp\theta_2$.
+With the angles restricted to a $2\pi$ range there will be infinitely many combinations of $\theta_1$ and $\theta_2$ that map to the same maximally mixed state.
+Geometrically the locus of all statepoints on either the outer or inner surface of the toroid ($\ket{\chi_+}$ or $\ket{\chi_-}$ states) corresponding at a single state with fixed $\xi=\theta_1\mp\theta_2$ value is a torus knot -- a closed loop as shown in Fig.~\ref{figToroid}(b) that winds once around each torus angle.
 The knots on the outer and inner surfaces wind with opposite helicity dependent on whether $\xi$ is determined by the difference or sum of $\theta_1$ and $\theta_2$.

 Though this analysis shows there is a many-to-one mapping of the $s, \theta_1, \theta_2$ geometric parameters to unique maximally mixed states, there is a one-to-one mapping from these parameters to all other 2-qubit states in our real subspace as can be shown by establishing a function that maps $\alpha, \beta, \gamma, \delta$ to the geometric parameters.